arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 Introduction
 ============
 Just around the time I was researching what constitutes a person's ego and how to work with it, I saw several thoughtful quotes taken from this book.
 So I went to purchase the book after reading several reviews and finding them positive.
 The author seemed as a person who could speak from personal experience, getting through a wild success early in life.
-This fast success overly inflated their ego, and then crushed it after he's see the people he had admired succumb to the poisons of egotism<sup>[1](#footnote1)<a name="f1"></a></sup>
+This fast success overly inflated their ego, and then crushed it after he has seen the very same people he came to admire, succumb to the poisons of egotism<sup>[1](#footnote1)<a name="f1"></a></sup>

 > With success comes the temptation to <b>tell oneself a story</b>, to round off the edges, to cut out your lucky breaks and add a certain mythology to it all.<br><br> You know, that arcing narrative of Herculean struggle for greatness against all odds: sleeping on the floor, being disowned by my parents, suffering for my ambition.
 It’s a type of storytelling in which eventually your talent becomes your identity and your accomplishments become your worth. <br><br> But a story like this is never honest or helpful.